gnozer/Zenbus-sitewebv2/README.md

-ZenbusShowCase is a static website built by Jekyll
+ZenbusShowCase is a static website built by Jekyll.

+Static website is the future.